CLOBr Logo

 DEX Liquidity Mechanisms

-In contrast to CEX order books, decentralized exchanges handle liquidity quite differently, especially on Solana.
+DEXs handle liquidity differently, especially on Solana.

 Concentrated Liquidity